steffaniakubelio/Virtual-Assistant/README.md

 # Virtual Assistant

 Welcome to our Virtual Assistant project!
-This Python-based virtual assistant is designed to perform various tasks such as navigating the web, playing music and videos from YouTube, providing weather updates, and telling the current date and time.
+This Python-based virtual assistant is designed to perform various tasks such as navigating the web, playing music and videos from YouTube, providing weather updates, and telling the current date and time

 ## Features